 And, remember, if you fall behind on your mortgage, rent or other bills, there may be some relief available to you.
+To learn more, view our Home Preservation updates page.
 Contact Charlotte Center for Legal Advocacy’s Consumer Protection Program if you think you are being taken advantage of or need information about a consumer matter.

-Student Loan Payments Deferred: (March 20) The Trump administration announced that student loan payments can be stopped for 60 days with no accrued interest if the borrower will call and make a request from their loan servicer.
+Student Loan Payments Deferred: (August 24) The Trump administration announced that student loan payments can be paused until December 31st, 2020 with no accrued interest if the borrower will call and make a request from their loan servicer.
 Those who still want to make their payments can do so.
 These payments would apply directly to the principal balance, which may allow some borrowers to pay off their loan more quickly.
 Read more.